Coalition for Health and Medical Preparedness of Santa Cruz (CHAMPS)

-Various agencies across Santa Cruz County are a part of the Coalition for Health and Medical Preparedness of Santa Cruz (CHAMPS).
-CHAMPS member organizations work together during an emergency to support the medical health needs of the county.
-CHAMPS Participating Organizations
+Various medical and healthcare agencies across our region are a part of the County of Santa Cruz County Healthcare Coalition (HCC).
+HCC member organizations work together during an emergency to support the medical and healthcare needs of the community.

-Santa Cruz County healthcare delivery system is coordinated, integrated, and ready to response to all-hazards, emergencies, and disasters.
-Our mission is to build capacity for a disaster-ready and resilient healthcare delivery system that serves the whole Santa Cruz County community.
+The Santa Cruz County HCC healthcare delivery system is coordinated, integrated, and ready to respond to all-hazards, emergencies, and disasters.
+Our mission is to build local capacity for a disaster-ready and resilient healthcare delivery system that serves the whole community of the County of Santa Cruz.

-Utilize these templates and resources to ensure your organization has a plan in place to be a contributing member of the CHAMPS in a disaster or major emergency in Santa Cruz County.
+Utilize the templates and resources below to ensure your organization has a plan in place to be a contributing member of the HCC in a disaster or major emergency in Santa Cruz County.
 Click the download button for the relevant template, save it to your computer, and modify it to formulate your organization’s plan.
-Visit HHS.gov to get an overview of the national Hospital Preparedness Program, from which CHAMPS is modeled.

 Hazards Vulnerability Analysis